tashasyarifah/tasha-blog/content/blog/my-first-unit-testing/index.md

 ![A screenshot of a failed test using Jest](./fail_test.png)

 Testing is based on your command.
 Let's say you want to test two functions.
-Then, you write one test.
-The results show pass and fail.
-It is passed cause on of your codes works.
-It's a failure because you don't test your other code.
+Then, you write one test for one function.
+The results show pass but not 100%.
+Why?
+It's because you have another function that's not being tested.

 ![A screenshot of a passed and failed test using Jest](./pass_and_fail.png)